-Pupil Name Pupil Name Year Group Date of incident Date of incident Time of incident and duration (in minutes) Date incident reported to D Date incident reported to DSL/Head Time incident reported Location of incident Location of incident Lesson or activity Name of staff member(s) Team Teach Trained (Y/N) Name of witness(es) (staff/pupils Reason for Physical Interve Tick as appropriate Prevent a pupil harming another person (staff or pupil) Prevent a pupil harming themselves Prevent damage to property Prevent a pupil engaging in serious disorder and disruption or a criminal act Conduct a search for prohibited items What happened and why What happened before/ma y have led to the incident Describe in detail the nature of the physical restraint.
-E.g. position, type of hold, location on body, how many people were involved.
+Pupil Name Year Group Date of incident Time of incident and duration (in minutes) Date incident reported to DSL/Head Time incident reported Location of incident Lesson or activity Name of staff member(s) Team Teach Trained (Y/N) Name of witness(es) (staff/pupils) Reason for Physical Interve ntion Tick as appropriate

+Reason for Physical Intervention Tick as appropriate Prevent a pupil harming another person (staff or pupil) Prevent a pupil harming themselves Prevent damage to property Prevent a pupil engaging in serious disorder and disruption or a criminal act Conduct a search for prohibited items

+What happened and why

+What happened before/may have led to the incident

+Describe in detail the nature of the physical restraint.
+E.g. position, type of hold, location on body, how many

+people were involved.

+people were involved.

-Record of any injury or distress as a repupil) esult of the situation.
-(Include lo ocation on body, the impact on staff and Record how appropriate staff and par formed including date and time Record of the views/response of the parent/carer when informed Have any other agencies have been n otified?
-E.g. police, social care What follow up action has been agree ed and by who is responsible (in clude any sanction issued e.g. suspension) This form should be uploaded onto CPOMS using the category Restra put in place and so the incident can be as possible) so the appropriate support can be put in place and so the incluent can be reported to the Local Authority
+Record of any injury or distress as a result of the situation.
+(Include location on body, the impact on staff and pupil) Record how appropriate staff and parents/carers of the pupil were informed including date and time Record of the views/response of the parent/carer when informed Have any other agencies have been notified?
+E.g. police, social care What follow up action has been agreed and by who is responsible (include any sanction issued e.g. suspension) Signed:This form should be uploaded onto CPOMS using the category Restraint on the same day (or as soon as possible) so the appropriate support can be put in place and so the incident can be reported to the Local Authority.